Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 asia-southeast1 (Singapore) 2.0%

 Google Cloud's distribution looks nothing like AWS's.
-A full 69.8% of GCP requests route through "global" endpoints, meaning they hit Google's global load balancing, Cloud CDN, or anycast routing before reaching a specific region.
+69.8% of GCP requests route through "global" endpoints — meaning they hit Google's global load balancing, Cloud CDN, or anycast routing before reaching a specific region.

-This is architectural, not accidental.
+That's architectural, not accidental.
 Google built its cloud on the same global network backbone that runs Search, YouTube, and Gmail.
-That network uses anycast routing to direct requests to the nearest point of presence, then routes internally to the optimal datacenter.
-The result: most GCP traffic never appears as region-specific in external telemetry.
+Anycast routing sends requests to the nearest point of presence, then internal routing picks the optimal datacenter.
+Most GCP traffic never appears as region-specific in external telemetry as a result.

 Region Share of Azure Requests